 Figure 1 presents the final total biomass potential map of The Netherlands.
-The left hand map shows the potential for the Global Economy scenario and the right hand map shows the potential for the Regional Communities, which has by far the largest potential.
-According to Figure 1, the best regions in The Netherlands to set up biomass feedstock chains are concentrated in the Randstad area, most parts of Brabant, the centre of the country in Flevoland, and the North of Gelderland.
+The left hand map shows the potential for the Global Economy and the right hand map for the Regional Communities scenario, which has by far the largest potential.
+According to Figure 1, the best regions in The Netherlands to set up biomass feedstock chains are concentrated in eastern Brabant and northern Limburg, the centre of the country in Flevoland, and the North of Gelderland and Overijssel.

-Figure 1 Final total biomass potential map of the Netherlands (left: GE, right: RC).
+Final total biomass supply potential map of the Netherlands (left: GE, right: RC).

-2.5 European biomass resource potential and costs
+2.5 European biomass resource potential and costs5

 This paragraph summarises the outcomes of a study on the European (EU-27 and Ukraine) cost and supply potential for biomass resources.
 Three methodological steps were distinguished (i) an evaluation of the available 'surplus' land, (ii) a modelled productivity and (iii) an economic assessment for 13 typical bioenergy crops.
-Results indicate that the total available land for bioenergy crop production - following a 'food first' paradigm - could amount to 900,000 km by 2030.
+Results indicate that the total available land for bioenergy crop production - following a 'food first' paradigm - could amount to 900,000 km2 by 2030.
 Three scenarios were constructed that take into account different development directions and rates of change, mainly for the agricultural productivity of food production.
-Feedstock supply of dedicated bioenergy crop estimates (Figure 2) varies between 1.7 and 12.8 EJ v-1.
-In addition, agricultural residues and forestry residues can potentially add to this 3.1-3.9 EJ v-1 and 1.4-5.4 EJ y-1 respectively.
-First generation feedstock supply is available at production costs of 5- 15 € GJ-1 compared to 1.5-4.5 € GJ-1 for second generation feedstocks.
-Costs for agricultural residues are 1-7 € GJ-1 and forestry residues 2-4 € GJ-1.
+Feedstock upply of dedicated bioenergy crop estimates (Figure 2) varies between 1.7 and 12.8 EJ y1.
+In addition, agricultural residues and forestry residues can potentially add to this 3.1-3.9 EJ y-1 and 1.4-5.4 EJ y-1 respectively.
+First generation feedstock supply is available at production costs of 5-15 € GJ-1 compared to 1.5-4.5 € GJ-1 for second generation feedstocks.
+Costs for agricultural residues are $1-7 \in GJ^{-1}$ and forestry residues 2-4 € GJ-1.
 Large variation exists in biomass production potential and costs between European regions, 280 (NUTS2) regions specified.
 Regions that stand out with respect to high potential and low costs are large parts of Poland, the Baltic States, Romania, Bulgaria and Ukraine.
 In Western Europe, France, Spain and Italy are moderately attractive following the low cost high potential criterion.
 Preconditions to develop the high production potential are that the agricultural practice in the CEEC is modernized, that lignocellulose crops for 2nd generation biofuels are commercialized and implemented on a larger scale and that significant residue streams are allocated to energy purposes.